-a.
+- a.
 We will take reasonable care in operating our service, and we will be responsible to you for any losses or expenses suffered or incurred by you as a direct result of our negligence, wilful default or fraud.
-The DPS's liability in relation to any claim shall not exceed the total amount of the Deposit to which the claim relates and in any event will not exceed £5,000 in aggregate including costs and interest.
+The DPS's liability in relation to any claim shall not exceed the total amount of the Deposit to which the claim relates and in any event will not exceed £5,000 in aggregate including costs and interest. - b.

-- b.
 We do not accept liability for any indirect or consequential loss suffered by anybody or for any loss that does not arise as a result of our negligence, wilful default or fraud. - c.
 Neither we nor the Adjudicator are liable for anything done or omitted to be done in the discharge or purported discharge by the Adjudicator of their functions as Adjudicator unless the act or omission is in bad faith and any employee or agent of the DPS (whether that person is the Adjudicator or otherwise) is similarly protected from liability. - d.
 In the event that you do not comply with these Terms and Conditions and this results in loss or damage to The DPS, you shall be liable to compensate us for any such loss or damage. - e.
-Any limitation or exclusion of liability under these Terms and Conditions shall only operate to the extent permitted by law. - f.
-You must contact us immediately if you suspect that your password, Landlord ID, Deposit ID, log in details or 6 digit code for Enhanced Authentication have been lost, disclosed to, or obtained by, anyone who is unauthorised to have them, and that their integrity is threatened.
+Any limitation or exclusion of liability under these Terms and Conditions shall only operate to the extent permitted by law. - You must contact us immediately if you suspect that your password, Landlord ID, Deposit ID or log in details have been lost, disclosed to, or obtained by, anyone who is unauthorised to have them, and that their integrity is threatened.
 Until you notify us that it has been compromised, we will assume that any instructions received in any form, which have been authenticated by your Landlord ID, Deposit ID or your log in details are genuine and are valid instructions from you and we will act accordingly.
 You will be liable for all such transactions. - g.
 Once processed, a Form or online Deposit response is a binding instruction to make payment; you are not entitled to cancel, amend or revoke such an instruction. - h.
 You are responsible for ensuring that any bank account details entered online for repayment are correct.
-Once payment has been made we are not obliged to recover funds that have been paid out incorrectly due to incorrect account details being entered online. - i.
-We do not accept liability for the actions of any third parties including Letting Agents.
+Once payment has been made we are not obliged to recover funds that have been paid out incorrectly due to incorrect account details being entered online. - We do not accept liability for the actions of any third parties including Letting Agents.
+29. Complaints - a.
+We hope that you are always satisfied with our service, however, if you are unhappy with our service, we have a complaints handling procedure.
+We can provide you with a copy upon request. - b.
+If you ever feel that we have fallen short of the standards we set ourselves and you have cause for complaint, please let us know.
+We treat all complaints seriously and investigate them fully.
+If a Party is dissatisfied with the outcome of an Adjudication that shall not constitute grounds for a complaint.